 Short after the contractions became heavier, so I decided to go in and see what was in there.
 Immediately I hit a 'solid wall', couldn't make out what it was, felt no head or legs, but it certainly was something in there.
 I called the vet again and he said he'd come right away.

 Long story short: it was another lamb in there but we both were totally convinced it would be dead by suffocation, because almost 4 hours had gone by since the twins were born.
 It took a long time for the vet to get the lamb out because he first had to push it back in order to get it straightened out and be able to pull it out.
 He finally succeeded and put the lamb down in the straw.
 It was a beautiful full grown lamb and Oh Boy, the moment it hit the straw, the lamb lifted its head and bleated.
 It really startled us and the vet screamed: "Oh my God, it's alive!!!"

 Lamb #12 - LateBoyJoy - born March 30, 2016

 This lamb being alive was a real and true miracle.
 Nor me, nor the ewe would have been able to get this lamb out the vet said.
-It went into the birthcanal with its head bend over foreward, so what I felt inside were its neck and shoulders.
-His head was bend over its belly and got stuck between the hind legs.
-A true wonder that it didn't suffocate.
+It went into the birth canal with its head bend over foreword, so what I felt inside were its neck and shoulders.
+His head was bending over its belly and got stuck between the hind legs.
+It was a true wonder that the lamb didn't suffocate.
 He was late, it's a boy and it's a joy that he came out alive, so his name LateBoyJoy suits him very well.